 Goal #3: Raise Money for Local Research

-Our major fundraiser, Lily’s Luau, was first held on January 10, 2009.
-Over the seven years, the luau has more than doubled in attendance and quadrupled the money raised.
-This midwinter luau, where snow boots and grass skirts meet for an awesome evening of music, dancing, food and an auction, have had sell-out crowds of more than 700 people.
-Equally important, the event has increased awareness of epilepsy and the need for more research
+Our major fundraiser, Lily’s Luau, was held every January from 2009-2018.
+This midwinter luau, where snow boots and grass skirts met for an awesome evening of music, dancing, food and an auction, had sell-out crowds for over 10 years.
+Equally important to raising money for epilepsy research, the event increased awareness of epilepsy and the need for more research.

 Goal #4: Support Cutting-Edge Research at UW